David Shapleigh

 Artist Statement

-Representing the truth about the object I am recreating forces me to be as objective as possible about this object or subject.
+Representing the truth about the object or environment I am recreating forces me to be as objective as possible about this object or subject.
 Working in this manner will encourage the viewer of the piece of work to do the same.
 I want the viewer to look with his eyes and not allow his stored visual references or prior information to interfere with this viewing process.
 Although the work is accessible as a recognizable shape to the viewer, it is not readily or easily processed.

-I would like the viewer to respond to how the image was created as much as I would like him to react visually to the object being pictured.
+I would like the viewer to respond to how the image was created as much as I would like him to react visually to the image being presented.
 The material application or the composition may not allow the viewer to relate to the picture in the familiar way that he expects.
 Consequently, he must relate the best he can with the image.
 While the application of the material is not transparent or neutral, it is not apparent to the viewer at first.

 Education